csj1012/thinktank-docs/docs/wordpress.md

   - add snippet to `wp-config.php` to make custom plugins work.

-5. Change the permissions of the site's root directory so you can upload stuff:
+6. Change the permissions of the site's root directory so you can upload stuff:
 `chmod -R 757 foo`

 ## Local Dev: Pull down existing WP site

 You can use WordPress' handy Duplicator plugin to export a copy of a WP site's database and files, and use that export to populate a local site with content (or vice versa).

-1. Go to the site you want to copy and go to Admin > Plugins > Duplicator
+1. Go to the site (staging) you want to copy and go to Admin > Plugins > Duplicator (`/wp-admin/admin.php?page=duplicator`).
-2. Click the button on the left
+2. Click the "Installer" and "Archive" buttons.
-3. There should be two files, a `zip` and an installer (?).
-Put them in your local docroot/project folder.
-4. Go to `localhost:8080/project-name`
+4. Follow the instructions for [Local Dev: Create a new WP site](http://localhost:3000/#/wordpress?id=local-dev-create-a-new-wp-site) above and name everything after the name of the project, including a new database with user and password.
+3. Place the downloaded files in your local docroot/project folder.
+No need to replace the database in PHPMyAdmin, just go to the installer/duplicator page at `localhost:8080/project-name/installer.php` and follow the prompt.
+Click "Test Database" before you click "Next" on the Install Database step.
+Leave optional options untouched.
+You will have to set permissions as in step 6 above.
+4. Log in to the Admin interface using the logins from the server.
+5. Click the green link at the top of the page to remove the installer files.

 ## Theming